atosorigin/grafana-weathermap-panel/docs/EN/appendix/json-links.md

 ## traceBorder

-  - **traceBorder**: Allows to associate a color to the border. "true" or "false"
+  - **traceBorder**: Allow you to associate a color to the border. "true" or "false"

 ```
       "traceBorder": false